jfasch/jfasch-home/trainings/log/detail/2020-03-30/cmake/index.rst

-As this site is heavily into C and C++ (it is into Python too, but that's another story), it has lots of code in its many subdirectories and areas.
+As this site is heavily into C and C++ (it is into Python too, but that's another story), it has lots of code in its many subdirectories and :doc:`areas </trainings/material/soup>`.
 This site is also into build and project management [#project_management]_, so we do not let code bitrot.

 This site has a :doc:`CMake </trainings/repertoire/cmake>` build associated with it, starting at the root directory of the checkout.
 It